Tadhg Ó Cellaigh: Final hours

 Tadhg, however, survived the battle, and with a single bodyguard, hid in the woods outside Athenry.
 In the evening, John Husse, the town executioner and his servant were among the many local men surveying the battlefield for survivors and loot.
 Tadhg stepped out of the woods and made a pledge to Husse that, if he would switch sides and be his man, Tadhg would guarantee him power and position.
-Husse's servant agreed with Tadgh and urged his master to acquiesce.
+Husse's servant agreed with Tadhg and urged his master to acquiesce.

 In reply, Husse unsheathed his sword and beheaded his servant on the spot.
-He then engaged Tadhg's servant, defeated him, and fought Tadgh in a one-on-one sword fight.
-He ran Tadgh through and beheaded him and his bodyguard.
+He then engaged Tadhg's servant, defeated him, and fought Tadhg in a one-on-one sword fight.
+He ran Tadhg through and beheaded him and his bodyguard.
 Husse returned to Athenry, receiving reward from his lord, Rickard de Bermingham, for the three heads.
-Tadh's head, along with that of King Fedlim, was surmounted on the twin towers of the main gate of Athenry, as the most dangerous of the defeated Irish.
+Tadhg's head, along with that of King Fedlim, was surmounted on the twin towers of the main gate of Athenry, as the most dangerous of the defeated Irish.
 Their heads are featured to this day in the coat of arms of Athenry.

 Descendants

-His son Tadgh Óg Ó Cellaigh, briefly gained the kingship of Ui Maine in 1339 but was successfully opposed by William Buidhe Ó Cellaigh, who captured him.
-Tadgh Óg was injured and subsequently died of his wounds.
+His son Tadhg Óg Ó Cellaigh, briefly gained the kingship of Ui Maine in 1339 but was successfully opposed by William Buidhe Ó Cellaigh, who captured him.
+Tadhg Óg was injured and subsequently died of his wounds.

 Tadhg's family are described in Leabhar Ua Maine as:

 Tadhg of the Battle of Ath na Righ, the son of Domhnall, had three sons, viz., Donnchadh, Tadhg, and Conchobhar.
-Tadhg, had three sons, viz., Tadhg Og, Donnchadh Euadh, and a second Tadhg, surnamed Ruadh.
+Tadhg, had three sons, viz., Tadhg Óg, Donnchadh Euadh, and a second Tadhg, surnamed Ruadh.
 Conchobhar, son of Tadhg, had three sons, viz., Ruaidhri, Eoghan, and Aedh.